 '''

+select() interface:

+Objects in this package can be accessed using the select() interface

+from the AnnotationDbi package.
+See ?select for details.

+Bimap interface:

 x <- xlaevisPATH

 Get the probe identifiers that are mapped to a KEGG pathway ID

 mapped_probes <- mappedkeys(x)

 Convert to a list

 xx <- as.list(x[mapped_probes])

-if(length(xx) > 0) {
+if(length(xx) > 0) \{

 Get the PATH for the first five probes

 xx[1:5]

 Get the first one

 xx[[1]]

 }

 Now convert the xlaevisPATH2PROBE object to a list

-xx <- as.list(xlaevisPATH2PR0BE)
+xx <- as.list(xlaevisPATH2PROBE)

-if(length(xx) > 0){
+if(length(xx) > 0)

 Get the probe identifiers for the first two pathway identifiers

+xx[1:2]

 Get the first one

 xx[[1]]

 }

 '''

-xlaevisPMID

-Maps between Manufacturer Identifiers and PubMed Identifiers

-xlaevisPMID is an R object that provides mappings between manufacturer identifiers and PubMed identifiers. xlaevisPMID2PROBE is an R object that provides mappings between PubMed identifiers and manufacturer identifiers.
+xlaevisPMID Maps between Manufacturer Identifiers and PubMed Identifiers xlaevisPMID is an R object that provides mappings between manufacturer identifiers and PubMed identifiers. xlaevisPMID2PROBE is an R object that provides mappings between PubMed identifiers and manufacturer identifiers.